adwise/dependency-track-gh-action/README.md

-# Dependency track Github Action
+# Dependency track GitHub Action

 This action uploads a software bill of materials file to a Dependency-Track server and retrieves vulnerability information and outputs to PR if the github action is triggered for a pull request.